Uzbekistan, Republic of

 Independent since 1991, Uzbekistan seeks to gradually lessen its dependence on agriculture while developing its mineral and petroleum reserves.
 Uzbekistan is a dry, double-landlocked country of which 10% consists of intensely cultivated, irrigated river valleys.
 More than 60% of the population lives in densely populated rural communities.
 Energy supplies and hydrocarbons, including natural gas and petroleum, provide a significant share of exports.
 Other major export earners include cotton, food, services, and metals.
 Uzbekistan is now the world's fifth-largest cotton exporter and sixth-largest producer.

 PwC Uzbekistan has been serving clients in Uzbekistan since 1995, when it opened an office in Tashkent.
-Currently, 71 professional staff work for the Uzbekistan member firm, in three lines of service: advisory, assurance, and tax and legal services.
+Currently, more than 70 professional staff work for the Uzbekistan member firm, in three lines of service: advisory, assurance, and tax and legal services.
 PwC Uzbekistan offers a wide variety of client services, which have been developed to meet the ever-growing expectations of clients.

 |Corporate income tax (CIT) rates|

 Foreign companies and domestic companies with foreign investments: 1 March.

 |CIT final payment due date||By the 20th day of the month following the reporting quarter.|